JWST COSMOS-3D: Spectroscopic Census and Luminosity Function of [O III] Emitters at 6.75<z<9.05 in COSMOS: Introduction

 \section{Introduction}

 Understanding the formation of the first galaxies and the emergence of the first large-scale structures in the Universe is a fundamental goal of modern astronomy and astrophysics.
 The \textit{James Webb Space Telescope} (JWST) has transformed our ability to study the first billion years of the Universe with its unprecedented sensitivity and access to the near-infrared regime.
-Large imaging campaigns have now established a first census of photometrically-selected galaxies up to $z\sim 15$ \citep{Eisenstein2023,Donnan2023,Donnan2024, Robertson2024, Finkelstein2024} and even candidates at $z\gtrsim 15 -20$ \citep{Perez-Gonzalez2025,Kokorev2025}.
-Compared to the HST era, spectroscopic confirmations at $z>10$ and up to $z\sim15$ are now routine \citep{Bunker2023_GNz11,CurtisLake2023,Carniani2024,Naidu2025}.
-Rest-frame UV and optical spectroscopy has opened a new window into the properties of early luminous galaxies, revealing hard radiation fields, low metallicity, AGN activity, and bursty star-formation histories \citep[e.g.][]{Roberts-Borsani2024,Tang2025}.
+Large imaging campaigns have now established a first census of photometrically selected galaxies up to $z\sim 14.5$ \citep{Eisenstein2023,Donnan2023,Donnan2024, Robertson2024, Finkelstein2024} and even candidates at $z\gtrsim 15 -20$ \citep{Perez-Gonzalez2025,Kokorev2025}.
+Compared to the \textit{Hubble Space Telescope} (HST) era, spectroscopic confirmations at $z>10$ and up to $z\sim15$ are now routine \citep{Bunker2023_GNz11,CurtisLake2023,Carniani2024,Naidu2025}.
+Rest-frame ultra-violet (UV) and optical spectroscopy has opened a new window into the properties of early luminous galaxies, revealing hard radiation fields, low metallicity, active galactic nuclei (AGN) activity, and bursty star-formation histories \citep[e.g.][]{Tang2025,Ellis2025,RobertsBorsani2026}.

 High-redshift cosmography (i.e. the science of mapping the Universe) has also been transformed by JWST.
-In particular, NIRCam \citep{2023PASP..135b8001R} Wide Field Slitless Spectroscopy (WFSS) programmes (e.g. FRESCO \citealt{Oesch2023}, CONGRESS (Egami, Sun in prep.), ALT \citealt{Naidu2024}, NEXUS \citealt{Shen2024_NEXUS}, EIGER \citealt{Kashino2023}, ASPIRE \citealt{Wang2023}) have provided increasingly spectroscopically-complete samples of galaxies in key extragalactic deep fields, lensing fields and quasar fields.
-In turn, WFSS campaigns have enabled accurate censuses of line emitters at $z>5$ \citep{Meyer2024,CoveloPaz2025}, the discovery of Little Red Dots \citep{Matthee2024_LRD,Lin2024}, unveiled particular overdensities and proto-cluster candidates \citep{Sun2024,Helton2024b, Herard-Demanche2025,Witten2025, Champagne2025} and provided clustering measurements with spectroscopic redshifts out to $z\sim8$ for the first time \citep{Shuntov2025_clustering}.
+In particular, NIRCam \citep{2023PASP..135b8001R} Wide Field Slitless Spectroscopy (WFSS) programmes (e.g. FRESCO \citealt{Oesch2023}, CONGRESS (Egami, Sun in prep.), ALT \citealt{Naidu2024}, NEXUS \citealt{Shen2024_NEXUS}, EIGER \citealt{Kashino2023}, ASPIRE \citealt{Wang2023}) have provided increasingly spectroscopically complete samples of galaxies in key extragalactic deep fields, lensing fields and quasar fields.
+In turn, WFSS campaigns have enabled the accurate censuses of line emitters at $z>5$ \citep{Meyer2024,CoveloPaz2025}, the discovery of little red dots \citep[LRD, e.g.][]{Matthee2024_LRD,Lin2024}, unveiled particular overdensities and proto-cluster candidates \citep{Sun2024,Helton2024b, Herard-Demanche2025,Witten2025, Champagne2025}, and provided clustering measurements with spectroscopic redshifts out to $z\sim8$ for the first time \citep{Shuntov2025_clustering}.